Aryan10/PikachuBotImages/README.md

 ## Hosting

+>Clone or download the github repo.
-If you want to host the bot, adjust the [config.json](https://github.com/Aryan10/PikaBot/blob/master/config.json) to your requirements.
-And use Node to host it.
+>Adjust the [config_example.json](https://github.com/Aryan10/PikaBot/blob/master/config_example.json) to your requirements.
+And rename it to **config.json**.
+>Use a VPS or NodeJs to host it.